Skip to next element

 Battery Safety for Travelers

-• Use Plastic Cases: Never carry loose batteries in your pocket or bag.
-If a battery touches a coin, a key, or even another battery, it can complete a circuit and cause a fire.
-Always use a battery case.
+Never carry loose batteries in your pocket or bag.
+If a battery touches metal objects like keys or coins, it can short-circuit.
+This can lead to a fire or an explosion.
+Always use a plastic battery case to keep your batteries insulated and protected.

 International Travel Considerations